JacobYoungT/Momentum-Stock-Screener/README.md

 - **Data Retrieval:** Downloads daily stock prices for specified tickers using Yahoo Finance.
 - **Data Transformation:** Reshapes data from wide to long format with columns for `Date`, `Symbol`, and `Close`.
-- **Weekly Aggregation:** Determines the week’s start date (Monday) for each record and calculates the corresponding weekday number.
+- **Weekly Aggregation:** Determines the week's start date (Monday) for each record and calculates the corresponding weekday number.
 - **Momentum Calculation:**
   - Computes the price from four weeks ago for each week.
   - Calculates weekly momentum as: